-The implementation of actions required by EASA AD [insert number] ensures the correction of the unsafe conditions identified in EASA Emergency AD 2019-0051-E dated 12 March 2019.
+The implementation of actions required by EASA AD 2021-0039 ensures the correction of the unsafe conditions identified in EASA Emergency AD 2019-0051-E dated 12 March 2019.

-These Flight Conditions are required as EASA AD [insert number] mandates an operational readiness flight to be completed before an affected aeroplane can be safely returned to service.
+These flight conditions are required as EASA AD 2021-0039 mandates an operational readiness flight to be completed before an affected aeroplane can be safely returned to service.
 However, until this operational readiness flight is completed, the AD cannot be recorded as being complied with and until that time, the aeroplane's Airworthiness Review Certificate (ARC) remains invalid.
-Therefore, these Flight Conditions enable the issuance of a Permit to Fly, under which the operational readiness flight can be safely performed in absence of a valid ARC.
+Therefore, these flight conditions enable the issuance of a Permit to Fly, under which the operational readiness flight can be safely performed in absence of a valid ARC.